Why Self-Publish

 • You've finished a book!
 And you think you have a killer manuscript.
 What do you do?

-• Then, you try small indie publishing houses.
-They are friendly, sympathetic even, but it's difficult.
+• Then, you try tiny indie publishing houses.
+They are friendly, sympathetic even, but it's complicated.
 They don't have the resources of the big boys.
-Also they are more selective and focused on their own niche, even if their decisions are not entirely market or profit driven.
+Also, they are more selective and focused on their niche, even if their decisions are not entirely market or profit-driven.

 THE BOOK INDUSTRY

 • Whatever happened to all the mega bookstores all over the Klang Valley?
 Most have closed.
 Survivors are slowly shrinking.
 Fiction is almost dead.
-Non-fiction (lifestyle, history and politics), academic and school text titles keep them afloat.
+Non-fiction (lifestyle, history and politics) and academic and school text titles keep them afloat.

-• Until about 10 years ago, books by Penguins, Random Houses, Harper Collins, etc. dominated almost all shelf space in Malaysia and Singapore.
+• Until about ten years ago, books by Penguins, Random Houses, Harper Collins, etc. dominated almost all shelf space in Malaysia and Singapore.
 They might as well have had signs: no dogs and local books allowed.
-It was almost impossible for local literature to penetrate the big bookshops.
+Local literature couldn't penetrate the big bookshops.

 • Then, when their rules relaxed a little (when sales of local books went up), local books were allowed in but relegated to the bottom of shelves at the back of the stores.

 • With the near collapse of the Anglo-American book industry, more local books are finding their way onto the shelves.
-Not dominating yet, but better than before.
+They are not so dominating now.

-• Then there was the problem of the remainders trade that totally devalued books; a self-inflicted wound by the big publishers that would prove fatal.
+• Then there was the problem of the remainders trade that devalued books, a self-inflicted wound by the big publishers that would prove fatal.
 It’s bad enough that local publishers don’t have the economy of scale to compete on price with the big boys; remainders became the double whammy.

-• Despite their finger-pointing at Amazon, Borders, e-books, online selling, etc., the Anglo-American book industry is dying because big publishers do not want to face facts that they’re primarily responsible for the current state of the book industry.
-They made huge mistakes for short term profits; they no longer had interesting content.
+• Despite their finger-pointing at Amazon, Borders, e-books, online selling, etc., the Anglo-American book industry is dying because big publishers do not want to face the facts that they’re primarily responsible for the current state of the book industry.
+They made enormous mistakes for short-term profits; they no longer had exciting content.
 They were only recycling mediocrity.
 (Even Netflix is doing a better job of storytelling.)
-It’s as though they think they’re in the grocery store business; selling rice and sugar, not culture.
+It’s as though they think they’re in the grocery store business, selling rice and sugar, not culture.

 SOME STORIES

-• The British Net Book Agreement, a fixed book price agreement in the United Kingdom and Ireland between The Publishers Association and booksellers on prices at which books could be sold to the public.
-That is, books were objects with value (like in Europe today).
-BNBA was was dissolved in 1997.
+• The British Net Book Agreement was a fixed book price agreement between The Publishers Association and booksellers in the United Kingdom and Ireland on prices at which books could be sold to the public.
+That is, books were objects with value (like in most of Europe today).
+BNBA was dissolved in 1997.

-• For a period after that, there was still honour amongst some publishing houses that avoided dumping and devalue their books.
+• For a period after that, there was still honour amongst some publishing houses that avoided dumping and devaluing their books.
 Example: when Silverfish opened shop in mid-1999, the Penguin distributor in Malaysia was STP.
-When I visited their store, somewhere in PJ then, I saw shelves and shelves of Penguin titles I wanted.
-When I asked, the salesman told me that they were not for sale because they had been marked for pulping.
+When I visited their store, somewhere in PJ, I saw shelves and shelves of Penguin titles I wanted.
+When I asked, the salesman told me they were not for sale because they had been marked for pulping.
 I was disappointed but respected Penguin’s integrity for not wanting to devalue their books in the market.

-• Some years ago, we noticed a Singapore based distributor dumping their books in Malaysia, selling them are remaindered prices.
-When asked why they’d bother to transport the books all the way to Kuala Lumpur to dump, I was told it was illegal to remainder them in Singapore due to anti-dumping laws.
-Apparently, Malaysia was more manageable.
+• Some years ago, we noticed a Singapore-based distributor dumping their books in Malaysia, selling them are remaindered prices.
+When I asked why they’d bother transporting the books to Kuala Lumpur, I was told that remaindering books in Singapore was illegal due to anti-dumping laws.
+Malaysia was more manageable in that respect.

 • Then I realised the truth of the matter.
 None of them read.
-Most bookshop people don’t read; most distributor’s people don’t read; and most publishing people don’t read.
+Most bookshop people don’t read; most distributor’s people don’t read; and most publishing people don’t.
 Bottom line: most people in the book business in Malaysia don’t read!
-Books are the only commodity sold with no absolutely no product knowledge.
+Books are the only commodity sold in Malaysia with no product knowledge.

 BOTTOM LINE